Britain: March for jailed far-right activist draws thousands

-LONDON (AP) — A far-right lawmaker from the Netherlands has joined thousands of people in central London to demand freedom for a British commentator who was jailed for contempt of court after he broadcast outside a criminal trial for the second time.
+LONDON (AP) — A far-right lawmaker from the Netherlands joined thousands of people in central London Saturday to demand freedom for a British commentator who was jailed for contempt of court after he broadcast outside a criminal trial for the second time.

 Video footage showed activists marching with “Free Tommy” placards and Dutch lawmaker Geert Wilders telling the crowd: “We will not be silenced.”
 A small number of demonstrators pushed police and tried to breach metal barricades in front of the British prime minister’s office.